The Beatles' 1966 US tour: Escalation of the "Jesus" controversy

-His comments caused little concern in the UK nor in the US, initially.
+His comments caused no concern in the UK nor in the US, initially.
 On 29 July, however, the US teen magazine Datebook reproduced Cleave's article, with the "I don't know which will go first – rock 'n' roll or Christianity!" remark placed prominently on the cover, provoking outrage among Christian fundamentalists, particularly in the US South.
 Led by WAQY in Birmingham, Alabama, several radio stations there organised bonfires where listeners were invited to burn their Beatles records and merchandise, and programmers initiated a ban on the band's music.

 In an attempt to quell the furore, Epstein flew to New York and gave a press conference on 5 August.
 The controversy followed that surrounding the butcher cover originally used in June for the Beatles' North American LP Yesterday and Today.
 Soon withdrawn by Capitol Records, the cover was said to convey the band's opposition to the Vietnam War.
 The publication of Paul McCartney's comment, from a 1 August radio interview, that Americans were obsessed with money furthered the mood of disquiet surrounding the Beatles.
 In his press conference, Epstein said that he was prepared to cancel shows if any American promoter wished to back out, but that all the individuals were keen for the tour to go ahead.
 According to Beatles road manager Neil Aspinall, none of the promoters chose to cancel their events.

 Early August was also marked by race riots in Atlanta, Chicago, Minneapolis, Omaha and Philadelphia, and by news of a killing spree in Texas carried out by Charles Whitman, a former US Marine.
 Derek Taylor, the band's former press officer and a music publicist in California, wrote in his column for Disc and Music Echo that "America is not too settled at the moment and I don't think it is any time for the Beatles to be here."
 Reporting in London for The Village Voice, Richard Goldstein stated that Revolver, the Beatles' new album, was ubiquitous around the city, as if Londoners were uniting behind the band in response to the bad press emanating from the US.
 He said there was a "genuine anxiety" among fans for the group's safety and quoted one, a New Yorker, as saying, "If anything happens to them, man, it's World War III."